Discovering the Steppe

-Get out of the forest for a while and immerse yourself in the magic of the steppe.
-A little less than 20 km from Bariloche we will discover this beautiful place, we will see the cycle of the Limay river and the routes of the condors.
-An outing to do all year round, ideal for rainy days, walking among neneos and coirones.
+Step out of the forest for a while and immerse yourself in the magic of the steppe.
+Less than 20 km from Bariloche, you will discover this beautiful place, observe the course of the Limay River, and watch condors soaring above.
+An experience for all year round, perfect for rainy days, trekking among neneos and coirones.

 Route (one way): 5 km.